blissman/reactScavengerHunt/readme.md

 ## How it Works

 This app takes your detected location and converts the latitude and longitude to a word combination using the what3words api, then returns an image from the unsplash api.
+You also have the option of using Google's Geocoding API along with the search bar to find pictures for other locations.

 ## Pre-requisites